IngPun/Nijatohn-Ing/Activity5.md

-SEND 'Please enter the first number' TO DISPLAY RECEIVE firstNumber FROM KEYBOARD
+SEND 'Enter the first number' TO DISPLAY
+RECIEVE FirstNumber FROM KEYBOARD
-SEND 'Please enter the second number' TO DISPLAY RECEIVE secondNumber FROM KEYBOARD
+SEND 'Enter the second number' TO DISPLAY
-SET total TO firstNumber + secondNumber
+RECIEVE SecondNumber FROM KEYBOARD
+SET ThirdNumber to * SecondNumber
-SEND total TO DISPLAY
+SEND ThirdNumber TO DISPLAY